SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 ### Unity build process

-Unity3D makes three projects from Assets directory if your project has only C# sources.
+Unity3D makes at most four projects from Assets directory if your project has only C# sources.
 (If there are .js or .boo sources, additional projects will be created. more detailed info: [Unity Manual: Special Folders and Script Compilation Order](http://docs.unity3d.com/Manual/ScriptCompileOrderFolders.html))

   - Assembly-CSharp-firstpass
     - Consists of scripts in Plugins directory.
     - No dependency.
+    - It's rare to build this project because these sources are not modified.
+  - Assembly-CSharp-Editor-firstpass
+    - Consists of scripts in Plugins/Editor directory.
+    - Depends on Assembly-CSharp-firstpass.
     - It's rare to build this project because these sources are not modified.
   - Assembly-CSharp
     - Consists of almost sources in Assets.